 The Trust Audit and Assurance Committee comprises four Non-Executive Directors of the Trust.
-It's primary role is to conclude upon the adequacy and effective operation of the organisation's overall internal control system.
+Its primary role is to determine the adequacy and effective operation of the organisation's overall internal control system.

-In performing that role the Committee's work is predominantly focused upon the framework of risks, controls and related assurances that underpin the delivery of the organisation's objectives (the Assurance Framework).
+In performing that role the Committee's work is predominantly focused on the framework of risks, controls and related assurances that underpin the delivery of the organisation's objectives (the Assurance Framework).

 As a result, the Committee has a pivotal role in reviewing the disclosure statements that flow from the organisation's assurance processes.
-Members of this Committee during 2015/16 were lan Turner (Chairman), George Reah, Grahame Paine/Rosalinde Wyke and Brigid Musselwhite.
-The committee reviewed it's effectiveness using the Audit Committee Handbook assessment tool in May 2015.
+Members of this Committee during 2015/16 were Ian Turner (Chairman), George Reah, Grahame Paine, Rosalinde Wyke and Brigid Musselwhite.
+The committee reviewed its effectiveness using the Audit Committee Handbook assessment tool in May 2015.